Whether you’re looking to hop on Instagram or log into your email for work, it’s easy to find an Internet connection in Singapore.

 Free WiFi service is available in the public and transit areas of Changi Airport with #WiFi@Changi.
 Find out more here.

-Free WiFi service is offered and available for login at some shopping malls, restaurants and cafes in Singapore.
+Free WiFi service is offered at some shopping malls, restaurants and cafes in Singapore.

 This service is usually displayed prominently for customers but do feel free to enquire directly at the malls’ information counters for WiFi access.